“RVCA has separate programs for both boys and girls…”

 RVCA serves all families, regardless of religion, beliefs, or background.

 We also take the approach of teaching the students to make the right choices on their own rather than telling them or pressuring them to act a certain way.
-This learned skill will help them in their adult life to make better decisions and own their own choices.
+This learned skill will help them in their adult life to make better decisions and take ownership of their own choices.

 Our desire is to teach the students to take ownership of their own decisions.
 This encourages a healthy and independent mentality that will stay with the students after they have completed their education at RVCA rather than enabling a dependency on others.